 Just over ten years later, in 1958, physicist William Higinbotham created the very first manufactured video game, which was the basis for the classic 1970s arcade game Pong.
 Video game graphics have now come a long way since the simple 2D design of the Pong tennis game.

 Early Arcade Game Graphics

 Today, you probably take for granted that you can play thousands of different games online, from platform games and RPGs to shooters and puzzles.
-You can even effortlessly visit a casino online to play your favourite table and slot games.
 But back in 1970s, that would have been pure science fiction.

 Due to the lack of processing power, video games from the 1970s and 1980s used simplistic graphics to trick players into thinking they looked 3D, such as the 1983 Star Wars arcade game.
 The game featured lines of different colours, but there was no texture to the graphics.
 The 3D of the game may not be anything like today’s 3D games, but back in the early 1980s, games like Star Wars were using cutting-edge technology.
 Other games of the time, such as the globally-famous Space Invaders, used simple sprites to represent characters on screen.
 The graphic technology used in Space Invaders will soon become the staple type of graphics used in video games as they become available to play on home consoles.